Goliaten/foxhole-server-public/README.md

   - Messages are encoded in FlatBuffers.
 It is assumed that root table has message_type and message_content inside it.
     - There are currently 15 message types discovered after brief testing:
       - 1 - client - initial message sent, contains steam-token and steam-id
+      - 3 - client - if first call to server(type 1) fails, client will sent type 3 without steam token (example in `foxhole_server_20260503114009.log`)
       - 4 - server - response to initial message, contains a lot of data about user's current state (inventory, uniform. skin tone, activity log, spawn points)
       - 5 - client
       - 8 - server